airtonix/vue-localize/README.md

 What will happen?

-If use the above described routes config as is, we'll have the following paths of public section:
+If use the above described router config as is, we'll have the following paths of public section:
 ```
 yourdomain.com/
 yourdomain.com/about